How Service Dog Fundraising Can Unlock Your Independence

 The right pooches can perform a variety of tasks for those with physical or mental disabilities.
 They can function as the eyes of their owner, guiding them on their daily commute, and they can even remind their owner to take crucial medication at a specific time, among many other tasks.

-With this guide, you’ll be able to navigate the process of how to get a service dog through fundraising and better understand the costs associated with training or adopting your own service dog.
+With this guide, you’ll be able to navigate the process of service dog fundraising and better understand the costs associated with training or adopting your own service dog.

 What are the benefits of service dogs?

-A service dog can assist with tasks and reduce stress, and errands like grocery shopping for food can become easier.
-These trained canine companions also help boost self-esteem, they are great at helping you while you’re working, and they can also keep you socially active.
+A service dog can help make previously challenging tasks like going grocery shopping easier and less stressful.
+These trained canine companions also help boost self-esteem and keep people socially active.

 How to get a service dog

-There are dozens of variables to consider with service animals, and knowing how to get a service dog can be confusing.
-You also have to answer the question, “Where can I get a service dog?”
+There are dozens of variables to consider with service animals and knowing how to get a service dog can be confusing.
 Fortunately, we’ve broken down the two main ways to get a service dog for you below.

 Train a service dog yourself

 You can work with a professional to train your pup to industry standards.
-Training a service dog can take anywhere from six months to two years, according to the American Kennel Club, and typically requires professional help.
+Training a service dog can take anywhere from six months to two years, and typically requires professional help.

 Adopt an already trained service dog

-Another easy solution for the “how to get service dog” question is to adopt an already trained service puppy through a service dog organization.
-To avoid any problems, it’s important to make sure the organization is accredited.
-Assistance Dogs International (ADI) lists thousands of accredited organizations on their website.
+You can adopt an already trained service dog through a service dog organisation.
+To avoid any problems, it’s important to make sure the organisation is accredited.
+Assistance Dogs International (ADI) lists thousands of accredited organisations on their site.